Charles Manson: Tate murders

 On Watson's direction, Atkins found the house's three other occupants with Krenwinkel's help and forced them to the living room.
 Watson began to tie Tate and Sebring together by their necks with a long nylon rope which he had brought, then slung it over one of the living room's ceiling beams.
 Sebring protested the rough treatment of the pregnant Tate, so Watson shot him.
 Folger was taken momentarily back to her bedroom for her purse, and she gave the murderers $70.
 Watson then stabbed Sebring seven times.
 Frykowski's hands had been bound with a towel, but he freed himself and began struggling with Atkins, who stabbed at his legs with a knife.
 He fought his way out the front door and onto the porch, but Watson caught up with him, struck him over the head with the gun multiple times, stabbed him repeatedly and shot him twice.

 Kasabian had heard "horrifying sounds" and moved toward the house from her position in the driveway.
 She told Atkins that someone was coming in an attempt to stop the murders.
 Inside the house, Folger escaped from Krenwinkel and fled out a bedroom door to the pool area.
 Krenwinkel pursued her and caught her on the front lawn, where she stabbed her and tackled her to the ground.
 Watson then helped kill her; her assailants stabbed her a total of twenty-eight times.
 Frykowski struggled across the lawn, but Watson continued to stab him, killing him.
 Frykowski suffered fifty-one stab wounds, and had also been struck thirteen times in the head with the butt of Watson's gun, that bent the barrel and broke off one side of the gun grip, which was recovered at the scene.

 In the house, Tate pleaded to be allowed to live long enough to give birth and offered herself as a hostage in an attempt to save the life of her unborn child.
 Instead both Atkins and Watson stabbed Tate sixteen times, killing her.
 The coroner's inquest found that Tate was still alive when she was hanged with the nylon rope, although the cause of her death was determined as a "massive hemorrhage", while in Sebring's murder it was found that he was hanged lifeless.

 According to Watson, Manson had told the women to "leave a sign—something witchy".
 Atkins wrote "pig" on the front door in Tate's blood.
-Atkins claims she did this to copycat the Hinman murder scene in order to get Beausoleil out of jail, who was in custody for that murder.
+Atkins claims she did this to copycat the Hinman murder scene to get Beausoleil out of jail, who was in custody for that murder.